-The Comptroller & Auditor General of the National Audit Office, Gareth Davies, has qualified his opinion on the regularity of HMRC’s Accounts.
-This is due to material levels of error and fraud in the COVID-19 support schemes, in tax credits and in Corporation Tax research and development reliefs.
+The C&AG has qualified his regularity audit opinion on the 2020-21 Resource Accounts because of material levels of error and fraud in the COVID-19 support schemes, Personal Tax Credits expenditure and Corporation Tax research and development reliefs.

 "The COVID-19 pandemic has significantly reduced tax revenues and made it more difficult for HMRC to take enforcement action.
 Now that the initial impact of the pandemic has eased, normal tax compliance levels should be restored.
 HMRC also needs to recover money paid out through fraudulent claims made under the COVID-19 support schemes.”Gareth Davies, head of the NAO